decker-edu/decker/test/decks/bibliography-deck.md

 ---
+bibliography: bibliography.bib
+csl: 'acm-sig-proceedings.csl'
 title: Citation
-bibliography: 'bibliography.bib'
-csl: 'acm-sig-proceedings.csl'
 ---

 # Citation

 Not quite recently published [@tramberend2003].
 The bibliography is appended at the end of the deck.
 CSL `{{csl}}` was used.

 ## Bibliography